 The port authority has a positive track record of delivering high-quality projects based on best practices in sustainability, environmental protection, and engagement.
-Anticipated benefits of this project include:
+If constructed, the expected benefits of this project include:

 The port authority will also work with the local community and Indigenous groups to identify opportunities for:

-- 2017 – Project submitted to the National Trade Corridors Fund for funding
+- 2017 – Funding application was submitted to the Government of Canada’s National Trade Corridors Fund

 - 2018 – The Government of Canada through the National Trade Corridors Fund grants funding for studies and design planning of crossings